qchen4/ssd-fairness/README.md

 `run.sh` performs the following:
 1. Configures and builds the simulator inside `build/`.
-2. Generates `traces/synthetic.csv` via `tools/trace_gen.py` when available.
+2. Generates a small demo workload (using `scripts/generate_traces.py`) into `traces/`.
-3. Runs the simulator with the generated trace.
+3. Runs the simulator with the generated trace using the QFQ scheduler.
 4. Attempts to plot results (skipped if the CSV lacks per-request data).

 ### Manual Invocation